smcgow/github-test/readme.txt

   $ git add *.html      -> Wildcard used to match file types for add.

-  $git log            -> Shows log history.
+  $ git log            -> Shows log history.
 Enter 'q' to quit

-  git checkout b4ba0d2e6312ff9dd9f8cd8536f3cc3195196d03      -> This moves the repo back to that revision.
+  $ git checkout b4ba0d2e6312ff9dd9f8cd8536f3cc3195196d03      -> This moves the repo back to that revision.
 Now on HEAD branch.

-  git revert --no-commit b4ba0d2e6312ff9dd9f8cd8536f3cc3195196d03..HEAD  -> Reverts repo back to that version. --no-commit means, apply to all files and don't prompt.
+  $ git revert --no-commit b4ba0d2e6312ff9dd9f8cd8536f3cc3195196d03..HEAD  -> Reverts repo back to that version. --no-commit means, apply to all files and don't prompt.

-  git checkout master      -> Brings back to master branch.
+  $ git checkout master      -> Brings back to master branch.

-  git reset HEAD file1.txt          -> If file was added, this removes it.
+  $ git reset HEAD file1.txt          -> If file was added, this removes it.

   Create .ignore file in directory and add file names to it for git to ignore them

+  $ git branch              -> Lists all the branches in the repo

+  $ git checkout -b Feature1    -> Adds a new Feature1 branch and switches to it
+  $ git checkout master         -> Switches back to master branch.